robintrayler/SIELO_procedures/isodat/isodat_sequence.md

 ## Instrument Run Logs

-- [ ] Finished

 Each instrument has an *Instrument Run Log* excel file located in `~/Box Sync/Instrument Run Logs/`.
 There are two log files, one for each Delta V+ mass spectrometer. **All analyses** must be entered into the appropriate *Instrument Run Log*.

+### Starting a New Run in the Instrument Run Log

 Setting up an Isodat sequence begins by starting a new row in the appropriate *Instrument Run Log*.
 Each new row starts with a the `date` of analysis and creating a new `run_ID`.

 * In the `date` cell enter the date in `day/month/year` format.
 * The `run_ID` is the name of the instrument (`EA`, `GB`, `TCEA`, `GCC`) followed by the date in `year-month-day` order.
 For example a set of samples analyzed on September 10, 2021 using the Costech 4010 would be named `EA202109010`.

-- [ ] Finished

 Each analysis within a run is also given a unique identifier number referred to as `Identifier 1`.
-* in the `start_ID1` field enter the first `Identifier 1` number for your run.
+* in the `start_ID1` column enter the first `Identifier 1` number for your run.
 This number is the `end_ID1` from the previous row +1.
+You will fill in the `end_ID1` for the current row later.

  ![](../figures/isodat/run_log.png)
- *The first columns of the Costech 4010 Instrument Run Log, showing the creation of a new set of Identifier 1 numbers.s*
+ *The first columns of the Costech 4010 Instrument Run Log, showing the creation of a new set of Identifier 1 numbers.*

+ * In the `sample_type` column enter the general type of material being analyzed (e.g., soil, animal tissue, feathers, plants, etc).
+This does not need to be very specific.
+ *  In the `n_samples` column enter the total number of things being analyzed (samples + standards).
+ *  In the `n_unknowns` column enter only the number of samples being analyzed (no standards).
+This is for billing purposes.

+### Fill Out Weigh Sheet

+After you have started a new row in the *Instrument Run Log* you can finish filling out the typed weigh sheet.
+Weigh sheets of samples waiting for analysis are stored in `~/Box Sync/Instrument Run Logs/Sample Run Sheets/Sample To Run/`.

+* Open the appropriate weigh sheet and make sure if all standards and samples are prepared.
+* The `tray_well`, `sample`, `weight (mg)`, `analyst`, and `sample_type` columns should already be filled out.
+If they are not fill them out now.
+* In the `autosampler_position` column enter the position you placed each sample in the autosampler (TCEA & EA- Zero blank autosampler; Gasbench- GC Pal Heating Block; GCC- Triplus Autosampler Tray).
+* In the `identifier 1` column enter the `start_ID1` number from the *Instrument Run Log*.
+* Drag-and-fill this number in Excel to fill the remainder of the sheet.